walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. All exhibitors and youth showing will be at least 8 years of age as of January 1st of the year of the show and under 19 as of Jan.
 1st of the year of the show.

 1. All participants must enter both the Fitting & Showing class as well as the Conformation classes.
-All  4-H  members  are  elipate  in  all  classes.
+All  4-H  members  are  eligible to particapate in  all  classes.
 There  are  Special awards that will be awarded to Addison County 4-H members only.

 1. Each 4-H club will be responsible for providing adult supervision at night.

-1. 4-H  members  staying  overnight  must  sign  in  each  night  and  name  a  chaperone responsible.
-Under  NO  circumstances  shall  a  non-chaperoned  non  4-H  member  be allowed to stay overnight in the 4-H area.
+1. Non-chaperoned, non  4-H  members will not be allowed to stay overnight in the 4-H area.
 Camper sites ($150.00) and tent sites are $5 a night or $35 per week will be assigned only after camping registration forms and fees are paid to ACFFD.

 1. Judging will also be done on: Herdsmanship and Sportsmanship, which will be judged continually throughout the week.
 Appearance of exhibitor, neatness of club exhibit area, attitude of exhibitor, cooperation for individual members and clubs, exhibit equipment and public safety.
 A Club Exhibit Display rosette will be awarded to the club with the best presentation arrangements (decorations, name cards, information).